 But that’s a little dry, don’t you think?
 Surely it means more than that, historical importance?
 More than the President’s popularity with the voting public?
 Not necessarily.
 Specifically, I have a hard time believing that Reagan will maintain his high rating (historically ranked 10th in importance) even with his overwhelming second-term victory percentages, given the looting that his administration ushered in and is only now coming to light.

 You are reading that right.
-Obama most conservative federal spender since Dwight D. Eisenhower.
-Don’t hold your breath waiting for your conservative outlets to spin this the right way, they won’t; or they will take Heritage Foundation’s tack on the subject and insist that Bush II’s war costs should be saddled on Obama.
+Obama was the most conservative federal spender since Dwight D. Eisenhower.
+Don’t hold your breath waiting for your conservative outlets to spin this the right way, they won’t be doing that.
+They might even take the Heritage Foundation’s tack on the subject and insist that Bush II’s war costs should be saddled on President Obama.
 In any case, the groundwork has been laid.
 My work here is done.
 Barack Obama is the best US President since Dwight D. Eisenhower.
 Financially speaking.

-When I say that Obama is the best President since Eisenhower, it’s not a compliment to Obama or Eisenhower.
+When I say that Obama was the best President since Eisenhower, this shouldn’t be seen as a compliment to Obama or to Eisenhower.
 I just want to make this point clear.
-It’s an observation on just how predatory our government has been in the past, continues to be at present.
+It’s an observation on just how predatory our government has been in the past and continues to be at present.
 Imagine what our society, the culture in the United States, would look like if Americans thought of themselves as not engaged in a zero-sum competition with their fellows?
 If we elected a government that actually focused on common welfare and not killing perceived threats to our ever-diminishing piece of the pie?

-That is how Obama is different than his predecessors since Eisenhower, or at least since Carter.
-This is the first time the military agenda hasn’t dominated every second of the sitting Presidents time.
+That is how Obama is/was different than his predecessors since Eisenhower, or at least since Carter.
+This is the first time the military agenda hasn’t dominated every second of the sitting president’s time.
 The first time in decades that any social advancement has been registered; or more precisely, the first time the downward slide of the average American has been noted publicly.

-Editor’s note, 2019.
-What I find amusing in this Orange Hate-Monkey hellhole we are trapped in, is that a lot of people are now saying that Obama was the best president during their lifetimes.
+What I find amusing in this Trumpist hellhole we have been trapped in, is that a lot of people are now saying that Obama was the best president during their lifetimes.
 So all the flack I got when I said the very same thing in 2014 means absolutely as little as I thought it did then.
 I was right, for once.
 We as citizens should build on this discovery, that Obama was the best president of our own experienced lives, rather than be distracted by the same-old glittery glamour of sabre-rattling and outright warfare that has come to be synonymous with US policy since WWII.